Permeable Kerb & Channel System

 Location CB Smith Reserve, VIC

-Size 22 m
+Size 22 linear metres

 Waste Tyres Recycled: 66

-The permeability of the Kerb & Channel system from up close
+The kerb & channel system up close

-A demonstration of the Kerb & Channel system
+A demonstration of the kerb & channel system

 Case Study: Reducing pressure on stormwater management system and irrigating the trees